Beaufort, Blaenau Gwent: Culture

-The Beaufort Male Choir originally formed in 1897, are still going strong today with over sixty singers from all over Gwent.
-They have performed in many venues all around the world, and are one of the most famous choirs in Wales.
-The choir, one of the oldest in Wales, was founded at the end of the eighteenth century.
-Today's choir was reformed after the Second World War in 1947.
+The Beaufort Male Choir, formed in 1897, has over sixty singers from Gwent.

 The musical director is Craig James and accompanist Margaret Davies. in 2013, Margaret Davies, the choir's accompanist for 43 years was named on Her Majesty the Queens New Years Honours list, receiving the BEM for services to Music and the Community.

 Industrial history

 Beaufort Iron Works

 Edward (1750–1807) and Jonathan Kendall or Cendl of Dan-y-Parc Crickhowell established these works in 1779 on a 99-year lease.
 In 1833, by which time there were four furnaces, the works were taken over as an extension of their Nantyglo operations by the Bailey brothers, Joseph and Crawshay who put their sister's son, William Partridge (1800–1862), in charge.
 Unmarried Agents (senior managers) of the local iron works companies lodged at the Rhyd-y-Blew, a drovers' inn, properly the hunting lodge of the Duke of Beaufort who carried out an annual rough-shoot of the area.
 The inn was at the end of the toll road from Merthyr Tydfil and for the rest of the year provided the drovers’ animals very good pasture and water in the Ebbw river.
 Suffolk-born Partridge married Charlotte Bevan, daughter of the Rhyd-y-Blew's innkeeper, and remained in charge of the Beaufort iron works until his early death in 1862.
 The works soon closed.
 In conjunction with the then well-known Needham family of Beaufort mining engineers Partridge sons became involved in local collieries and established the substantial business later known as Partridge Jones.
 Grandson, rugby international and Barbarian, "Birdie" Partridge founded the Army Rugby Union.
 The Beaufort works house eventually became a fever hospital in 1902 and has since been demolished.

 The ground, just south of Beaufort Hill, and close to a Chapel of Rest in the area known as Glanyafon, once occupied by the iron works has long been cleared and covered with houses.
 Giant pieces of slag remained in place until the most recent developments.